14 Chemical Kinetics

 - Enthalpy of reaction.

-- Gibbs free energy.
+- Gibbs energy.

 - Kinetic energy.